-She took the road less travelled in 1973 when she moved to England, received her M.A. in Modern Languages from Cambridge University, and then taught for a year in Lille, France.
-She married an Englishman, returned to London and worked as an editor of academic and educational books for seven years.
-Her travels were helped by grants from the English-Speaking Union and the Sino-British Fellowship Trust.
+She took the road less traveled in 1973 when she moved to Britain and received her M.A. in Modern Languages from Cambridge University.
+Subsequently, a French government grant enabled her to teach and study for a year in Lille, France.
+She returned to Britain, married an Englishman, and worked as an editor of academic and educational books in London for seven years.

-From 1984-5 Gayle Feldman represented the British Publishers Association on a cultural exchange with the PRC, working in Beijing and Shanghai in Chinese publishing houses.
-While there she wrote her first articles, a series of monthly “Letters from China” for the London-based magazine The Bookseller, and published one of the earliest Western analyses of Chinese publishing in The China Quarterly (no. 107).
+From 1984-5 Gayle Feldman represented the British Publishers Association on a cultural exchange with the Publishing Administration of China, working at the Commercial Press in Beijing, and the Translation Publishing House in Shanghai.
+While there she wrote her first articles, a series of “Letters from China” for the London-based magazine of the British book business, The Bookseller, and published one of the earliest Western analyses of Chinese publishing in The China Quarterly (no. 107).

-After returning to America and settling in New York City, she did graduate work in Chinese at Columbia University, directed public relations and publications at China Institute in America, and began to write features for Publishers Weekly.
-In January 1989 Gayle Feldman was named PW’s Book News Editor.
+After returning to America and settling in New York City, she did graduate work in Chinese at Columbia University, directed publications and PR at China Institute in America, and began to write features for Publishers Weekly.
+In January 1989, she was named PW Book News Editor.